OverscoreDev/SatRday2017/README.md

 You'll need to login with your_user_name as per the Nginx steps above and should see "Welcome to Shiny Server" scp -r /home/chiron/0-Dev/satrday/nginx chiron@ :/home/

+### Shiny with Rstudio using Docker-compose

+You can now go `~/shiny-rstudio` and then check out the [docker-compose.yml](/shiny-rstudio/docker-compose.yml) To run this stack you can access this via:

 ### Out of the Box Auth0 Implementation (Almost complete)